Immigration to Chile

 Immigration to Chile has contributed to the demographics and the history of this South American nation.
-Chile is a country whose inhabitants are mainly of Iberian, mostly of Andalusian and Basque origin, and Native American, mostly descended from Mapuche peoples.
-A moderate numbers of European immigrants settled in Chile during the 19th and 20th centuries, mainly Spanish, as well as Germans, British, French, Southern Slavs, and Italians who have made additional contributions to the racial complex of Chile.
-However, this immigration was never in a large scale, contrasting with mass migrations that characterized Argentina, Uruguay and southern Brazil, and therefore, anthropologically, its impact with lesser consequence.
+Chile is a country whose inhabitants are mainly of Spain (mostly of Andalusian and Basque origin) and Native American, mostly descended from Mapuche peoples.
+During the 19th and 20th centuries, Europeans, mainly Spanish, Germans, British, French, Southern Slavs, and Italians, immigrated to Chile.
+The inflow was much smaller than those to Argentina, Uruguay and Brazil, meaning that it was significantly less impactful.
 At the same time, some separate cultural aspects, such as German cakes, British afternoon tea, and Italian pasta, were preserved.
 The fusion is also visible in the architecture of Chilean cities.
 This intermarriage and mixture of cultures and races have shaped the present society and culture of Chile.

 Settlers from Europe came from France, Great Britain, Italy, Germany, and Croatia, among others.
 Although significant numbers of Palestinians, Syrians, and Lebanese also arrived.
 Today, most immigrants come from other American countries.
-The largest immigrant group comes from Venezuela, followed by Peru, Haiti, Colombia and most recently Nicaragua.
+The largest immigrant group comes from Venezuela, followed by Peru, Haiti, Colombia, Bolivia and Argentina.
 One of the main factors that has driven this migration has been the country's relatively stable political history, compared with the rest of Latin America and the significant growth of the Chilean economy in recent decades.